khenidak/kubernetes-azure-managed-disks/README.md

 1. Provision PVC based on Azure Managed Disks and Blob Disks
 2. Perform consistent attach/detach/mount/unmount and format when needed for disks
 3. Supports both standard and premium LRS storage accounts.

+## Samples includes Key Vault plugin samples as well
+another plugin is on it sway to enable K8s to provision KV objects (secrets, keys, certs) as volumes.
 ## How does it work?

 ### Managed Disks